Electric Bike Laws Laws in the United States: Know Before You Ride

 Leoguar smart riding

 Illinois: There are no registration, licensing, or insurance requirements.
-Illinois ebike laws approach to e-bike access on trails varies, with some allow eMTBs on trails open to motorized and non-motorized use.
+Illinois electric bike laws approach to e-bike access on trails varies, with some allow eMTBs on trails open to motorized and non-motorized use.
 The Illinois Department of Natural Resources, Parks and Recreation considers electric bicycles and does not allow them on its trails.

 Indiana: E-bikes can be used anywhere human-powered bicycles are currently allowed.
 This includes bike lanes, roads, streets with 45 mph or lower speed limits, and most urban trails and paths like greenways.
 However, you must be at least 15 years old to ride a Class 3 electric bike.